Webwirkung/Planzer-Shipping-for-WooCommerce/readme.txt

 * Change QR code size on the label note.
 * Change the orientation page to landscape on the label note
+* Change HTML structure in the label note
 * Change page margin on the delivery note